Want to teach, but you’re an introvert? Like what celebrity audition tagline says, “do you have what it takes?”

 Here are a few tips to avoid introvert teacher burnout and survive classroom stress.

 Introverts as teachers, here’s how to survive.
 Tip #1 don’t try to imitate what the extroverts are doing.

-Therefore, these pretentious acts could only shatter the real creativity in you.
-As introverts, we must focus on delivering a class using our own strengths rather than amplifying our own social weaknesses.
+These pretentious acts could only shatter the natural creativity in you.
+As introverts, we must focus on delivering a class using our strengths rather than amplifying our social weaknesses.

-Since the online classes started, some students thought they can reach you 24/7.
-To be fair, many teachers do it too with their students.
+Since the online classes started, some students thought they could reach you 24/7.
+To be fair, many teachers do the same with their students.

-Shut off all these communications in their rightful time.
-While it’s our duty to teach our students as much as we can, it’s also our duty to give ourselves rest.
+Shut off all these communications at their appropriate time.
+While we have to teach our students as much as possible, we also have to give ourselves rest.

 You may also like: 7 Tips on How to Be Happy as an Introvert (for highly sensitive introverts)

 On tedious and busy days, find someone at your school to talk to once in a while.
 While introverts love alone time, we still need a consumable amount of socialization.
 Friends help us get through difficulties.
-Whenever we’re on the verge of a breakdown, friends are there to validate our issues.
+Friends are there to validate our issues whenever we’re on the verge of a breakdown.

 Sometimes, if an introvert gets too tired, they see everything in gray.
 So to decompress such feelings, recharge with people you are close to.